 Audience Question: What are the most common reasons why grants aren’t awarded?

-Karen Ziegler: I think the first one is there’s more request than there’s money available and so sometimes it’s just the competition that you face in that particular cycle.
-You may have a great proposal but there were just several other great proposals and they needed to prioritize what they were gonna fund.
-That’s why I suggested that if you don’t get the award, you reach out to that agency and ask for the comment.
-It could be that you just did not identify the problem or the project, did not identify how you were gonna solve that problem, or like I said that there could just be that very competitive process.
+Karen Ziegler: I think the first one is there’s more request than there’s money available and sometimes it’s just the competition that you face in that particular cycle.
+You may have a great proposal but there were just several other great proposals and they needed to prioritize what they were going to fund.
+That’s why I suggested that if you don’t get the award, you reach out to that agency and ask for the comments and feedback.
+Another reason is that you did not identify the problem or the project sufficiently, or you did not identify how you were going to solve that problem.

 Audience Question: Are you aware of any grant proposal writing software or templates that we might be able to use?

 Karen Ziegler: I’m not aware of a grant writing software but there are several templates that are out there.
-What I usually do on the grants that I work on with the different agencies, I take the solicitation and you saw that table of contents, I pull out those sections and then write in some key elements that need to be included in that section.
+What I usually do on the grants that I work on with the different agencies, is take the solicitation and as you saw in the table of contents, I pull out those sections and then write in some key elements that need to be included in that section.
 The solicitations are pretty good guides on how to develop that proposal and I suggest you actually use those headings in your proposal.

 Audience Question: What is meant by the term cooperative agreement in a grant?

 Karen Ziegler: We talked about different types of grant and the federal government will award a basic grant that has very little oversight from federal agencies, you still have the reporting requirements but you’re responsible for putting that project together and how you’re going to execute the grant for your project.
 A cooperative agreement is very different.
 It is a partnership with the federal agency.
 The federal government will work with you to develop the project.
 They will have a lot more oversight.
-For example, if you were gonna do sub-awards, they may require you get those sub-awards approved before you make those awards and then like your evaluation process, they may work directly with you on developing the evaluation criteria.
+For example, if you were going to make sub-awards, the federal agency may require you get those sub-awards approved first.
+Also, in the your evaluation process, the federal agency may work directly with you on developing the evaluation criteria for the project.

 Click Here to Watch a Recording of Writing Winning Grant Proposals for a Regional Preventive Crime Gun Strategy.